 Antiviral medications for influenza

-Guidance on influenza prevalence can be obtained from regional influenza surveillance reports, these are updated weekly and available at http://www.surv.esr.cri.nz/virology/influenza_weekly_update.php during the season.
+Guidance on when influenza is circulating in the community can be obtained from regional influenza surveillance reports, these are updated weekly and available at http://www.surv.esr.cri.nz/virology/influenza_weekly_update.php during the season.
 Antiviral resistance data is included in the report at the end of October and the annual report in March the following year.

-Limited information regarding the use of TAMIFLU in children from birth to <1 year old is available, although it was approved for use during the 2009 pandemic.
+Limited information regarding the use of TAMIFLU in children from birth to under 1 year of age is available, although it was approved for use during the 2009 pandemic.

 Treatment is recommended as early as possible for patients with suspected or confirmed influenza who are hospitalised, have severe influenza, progressive illness or are at higher risk of severe outcomes.